FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 person1 | Reference to the first person in the relationship. | [URI](#uri) - MUST resolve to an instance of [`http://gedcomx.org/conclusion/v1/Person`](#person) person2 | Reference to the second person in the relationship. | [URI](#uri) - MUST resolve to an instance of [`http://gedcomx.org/conclusion/v1/Person`](#person) facts | The conclusions about the facts of the life of the relationship. | List of [`http://gedcomx.org/conclusion/v1/Fact`](#fact-conclusion).
-Order is preserved. sources | The list of references to the evidence of the relationship. | List of [`http://gedcomx.org/conclusion/v1/SourceReference`](#source-reference).
-Order is preserved. notes | Contributed notes about the relationship. | List of [`http://gedcomx.org/Note`](#note).
 Order is preserved.

-Note: when a relationship type implies direction, the relationship is said to to *from* person1 *to* person2.
+Note: when a relationship type implies direction, the relationship is said to be *from* person1 *to* person2.
 For example, in a parent-child relationship, the `person1` property refers to the parent and the `person2` property refers to the child.